-5.8.3.
+5.8.4.
 Setting the nitrox values

-If set to the NITROX mode, the correct oxygen percentage of the gas in your cylinder (and additional gases) must always be entered into the computer to ensure correct nitrogen and oxygen calculations.
+If set to the NITROX mode, the correct oxygen percentage of the gas in your cylinder must always be entered into the computer to ensure correct nitrogen and oxygen calculations.
 In addition, the oxygen partial pressure limit must be set.
-When in the Nitrox setting mode, the equivalent allowed maximum depth, based on the chosen setting, will also be displayed.
-Settings for an additional mix (MIX2) are made similarly, but with the additional selection of "ON" or "OFF".
+When in the NITROX setting mode, the equivalent allowed maximum depth, based on the chosen setting, will also be displayed.